 Academic Misconduct (AMP)

-The guidance must clearly indicate that all types of academic misconduct are considered to be serious, noting that plagiarism and collusion are considered to be no less serious than cheating in a conventional examination.
-The guidance should also indicate the likely consequence of and penalties associated with academic misconduct.
-Penalties can range from the reduction of module marks to expulsion from the University.
+All types of academic misconduct are considered to be serious and penalties can range from the reduction of module marks to expulsion from the University.

 The Academic Misconduct Process and Penalty Tariff is outlined in the Academic Framework Regulations Section C5

 The Academic Misconduct Policy is available by clicking here

 The Guidance notes on the operation of Academic Misconduct Panels are available by clicking here.

 Guidance Notes on Appealing decisions of Academic Misconduct Panels and Appeals Forms ara available by clicking here.